message/iata/LU.md

 - military personnel;
 - merchant seamen;
 - passengers with a certificate issued by the Passport, Visa and Legalization Office (BPVL).
+2. Until 30 June 2021, passengers must have:
+- a negative COVID-19 LAMP, NAAT, PCR or TMA test taken at most 72 hours before departure from the first embarkation point; or
-2. Until 30 June 2021, passengers must have a negative result of a test that detects SARS-CoV-2 nucleic acid or a COVID-19 rapid antigen test, issued at most 72 hours before departure from the first embarkation point.
+- a negative COVID-19 rapid antigen test taken at most 48 hours before departure from the first embarkation point.
 The test result must be in English, French, German, Italian, Luxembourgish, Portuguese or Spanish.
 A certified translation to English, French, German or Luxembourgish is accepted.
 - This does not apply to:
-- passengers younger than 6 years;
+- passengers younger than 7 years;
 - passengers returning to Luxembourg within 72 hours if they stayed in Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland;
-- passengers with a COVID-19 recovery certificate.
-The passenger must have tested positive at most 3 months before arrival.
+- passengers with a COVID-19 recovery certificate issued by Switzerland or an EEA Member State.
+The passenger must have tested positive at most 6 months before arrival;
+- passengers with a COVID-19 vaccination certificate issued in Switzerland or an EEA Member State showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Janssen, Moderna or Pfizer-BioNTech;
+- passengers with a COVID-19 vaccination certificate issued in Switzerland or an EEA Member State showing that they received the first vaccine dose of AstraZeneca (Vaxzevria), Moderna or Pfizer-BioNTech at least 14 days before departure and at most 180 days after they were tested positive.